smokracek/RankedRetrieval/README.md

 This project is a little messy and was never meant to be turned in (our performance was assessed by getting the "correct" rankings when asked for a search term on a Canvas quiz).

-All the pre-formed LevelDB databases should be already present and the project should be able to run.
+All the pre-formed LevelDB databases should be already present and the project should be able to run, after editing some of the file paths.